jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 Fluent and other commercial packages are available but OpenFoam is free and is useful as the details and source can be modified by the user.

-### Physics of open channel flow
+1. Physics of open channel flow
 Reynolds number is a dimensionless variable widely used in fluid mechanics which is defined as Re = rho UL/mu and can be interpreted as the ratio of inertia force over the viscous force.
 For large Re, turbulent flow.
-For small Re, we have laminar flow. there is another dimensionless variable key to open channel flow.
+For small Re, we have laminar flow.
+There is another dimensionless variable key to open channel flow.
+Key body force is gravity.
 Since open channel flow there is a free surface between the water and the air (atmosphere), Froude number = U/sqrt(gL).

 If Froude number